Two Cubans die in a workplace accident at Labiofam: What do we know?

 The publication sparked a wave of questions regarding the lack of security measures at the company.

-"What a tragic event and what irresponsibility from that company for not taking the necessary measures to protect the lives of two workers!" wrote a commentator.
+"What a tragic event and what irresponsibility from that company for not taking the necessary measures to protect the lives of two workers!" wrote a commenter.

-"Undoubtedly, they are avoidable; how much pain for their family due to someone else's negligence"; "And who is responsible?"; "Sometimes accidents are not really accidents," wrote other internet users.
+"Undoubtedly, they are avoidable.
+How much pain for their family due to someone else's negligence"; "And what about the responsible parties?"; "Sometimes accidents aren’t really accidents," wrote other internet users.

-“A very sad loss, a great man with strong values.
-Luis left his mark in every corner where he lived and worked,” wrote one of those who knew him.
+“A very sad loss, a great man with great values.
+Luis left a mark in every corner where he lived and worked,” wrote one of those who knew him.

-As of the closing of this report, there is no further information available regarding the circumstances of the unfortunate incident.
-Neither the company from Villa Clara nor state-run media outlets have mentioned the tragic event.
+As of the conclusion of this report, no further information is available regarding the circumstances of the unfortunate incident.
+Neither the company from Villa Clara nor official media outlets have made any reference to the tragic event.

 A recurring pattern

-This accident is not an isolated event.
-In recent years, in line with the worsening economic crisis in Cuba, the number of workplace accidents in the country has surged, unfortunately, with several of them being fatal, particularly in the electrical sector.
+This accident is not an isolated incident.
+In recent years, in line with the worsening economic crisis in Cuba, the number of workplace accidents in the country has surged, unfortunately with several being fatal, especially in the electrical sector.

-Recently, electrician Osmani Rosales Núñez died from electrocution in Cárdenas, Matanzas, while repairing a fault.
+In recent days, the electrician Osmani Rosales Núñez died electrocuted in Cárdenas, Matanzas, while repairing a malfunction.

-Another recent tragic incident adds to this: on May 26, two people died in Baracoa after inhaling toxic gases from a water pump while cleaning a well, under circumstances almost identical to those described by Francisnet in the Labiofam case.
+This is joined by another recent tragic accident: on May 26, two people died in Baracoa from inhaling toxic gases from a pump while cleaning a well, in circumstances almost identical to those described by Francisnet in the Labiofam case.

-The statistical context is alarming: according to the National Office of Statistics and Information (ONEI), in 2024, 934 workplace accidents were recorded in Cuba and 52 deaths -one per week- with a mortality rate that increased by almost 60% compared to the previous year.
+The statistical context is alarming: according to the National Office of Statistics and Information (ONEI), in 2024, there were 934 workplace accidents in Cuba and 52 deaths -one per week- with a mortality rate that increased by almost 60% compared to the previous year.

 Filed under: